kobuta23/spr-checker/SUP_INCOME_UPDATES.md

 3. Manual batch update via the admin panel using `/api/referrals/update-sup-income`
 4. Automatic updates triggered by certain events (e.g., new referral registration)

-## Ranking System
+## Leveling System

-The SUP income values obtained from the eligibility API are used to determine user ranks:
+The SUP income values obtained from the eligibility API are used to determine user levels:

-- Rank 1: 0 SUP/s (3 max referrals)
+- Level 1: 0 SUP/s (3 max referrals)
-- Rank 2: 0.0003 SUP/s (5 max referrals)
+- Level 2: 0.0003 SUP/s (5 max referrals)
-- Rank 3: 0.0006 SUP/s (10 max referrals)
+- Level 3: 0.0006 SUP/s (10 max referrals)
-- Rank 4: 0.0008 SUP/s (20 max referrals)
+- Level 4: 0.0008 SUP/s (20 max referrals)

-The rank determines how many referrals a user can have and is updated whenever the SUP income is refreshed.
+The level determines how many referrals a user can have and is updated whenever the SUP income is refreshed.

 ## Configuration